 The first thing you should understand when working with your RV electrical system is that almost every RV has two electrical systems.
 One is a 12-volt system where that power is generated through your tow vehicle or motorhome’s engine while driving down the road and any other alternative source such as solar panels or gas, diesel or propane powered generators.

 Typically, this system will supply power to lower voltage lights that are used when you don’t access your shore power electrical supply or are using an appliance such as a slow cooker or refrigerator that is designed to work on a 12v electric supply.
 Smaller campers may utilize this type of system more often than larger RVs and motorhomes, but this type of power supply is very popular and works well for those that want to utilize their engines to produce a power supply and regenerate their battery supply while driving down the road.
-This type of power supply works especially well for a professional driver of a semi-truck and it allows them to use a slow cooker and keep a small 12v refrigerator working with minimal draw from their battery system while traveling from one place to another.
+This type of power supply works especially well for a professional driver of a semi-truck and it allows them to use a slow cooker and keep a small 12v refrigerator working with minimal draw from their deep cycle battery system while traveling from one place to another.

 With any luck, once you have arrived at your destination for the night, your slow cooker has cooked a nice dinner for you and your refrigerator has cooled off well enough that it won’t need to draw more electricity than what is in your battery bank while you are parked overnight.